GoogleChrome/devtools-docs/docs/console-api.md

 ![Using the object formatter on a DOM element](console-files/consolelog-object-formatter.png)

-Calling `console.dir()` on a JavaScript object is equivalent to calling `console.log()` on the same object&mdash;they both print out the object's JavaScript properites in a tree format.
+Calling `console.dir()` on a JavaScript object is equivalent to calling `console.log()` on the same object&mdash;they both print out the object's JavaScript properties in a tree format.

 Compare this with the behavior of `console.log()`, which displays the element in an XML format as it would appear in the Elements panel: